-Your skin tone isn't the color that you see on first glance.
+Your skin tone isn't the color that you see at first glance.
 For our purposes, skin tone is different than skin color.

-There are two main tones that people have: warm and cool.
+There are two primary tones that people have: warm tones and cool tones.
 A few people are harder to place and fall into the 'neutral' category.

 If your undertones are yellow or golden, you're warm.
 If they're more on the pink side, you have cool undertones.

-Figuring out which one you are is probably easier than you think.
+Figuring out which one you are is easier than you think.

-The fastest test is to look at the veins and blood vessels in the inside of your wrists or elbows.
-(This is where the skin is thinnest, so it's easier to find the veins.)
+Start by looking at the veins and blood vessels in the inside of your wrists or elbows.
+(This is where the skin is thinnest, so it's easier to find them.)

 Do your veins look a little green?
 That's a good indicator that you're a warm color.

-Are you seeing more blue than green?
-That means you're a cool color.
+Do you see more blue than green?
+That means you're cool-toned.

 For neutrals, your coloring also might change depending on the time of year.
-To figure out what your color is at any certain time, try the white paper test.
+To figure out what your color is at any particular time, try the white paper test.

-This is just as simple as looking at your veins.
-All you have to do is get a clean piece of white printer paper and hold it up to your face and chest in the mirror.
-Then, look closely to see which colors stand out more in your skin when held up next to a stark white piece of paper.
+The white paper test is just as simple as looking at your veins.
+Get a blank piece of white printer paper and hold it up to your face and chest in the mirror.
+Then, look closely to see which colors stand out more on your skin next to a stark white piece of paper.